NREL/EnergyPlus/design/FY2016/NFP-HybridVentilationEnhancement.md

 The CO2 control will check the CO2 level in the controlled zone first.
 If the CO2 level is above the CO2 setpoint, the control will check the availability of HVAC system (either AirLoop or a zone equipment).
 If HVAC system is available, the control will allow HVAC system operation first.
 If not available, natural ventilation is allowed.
 If the CO2 level is below the setpoint, no action will be taken.

+The control of the minimum HVAC operation and ventilation time will be accomplished by checking accumulated times of either system or ventilation first.
+When the accumulated time is less than the minimum time specified in the input, the previous control status will be forced, no matter what other conditions changes.
+In other words, the control will be applied to any control modes.

 ## Testing/Validation/Data Sources ##

 Various combinations of test cases will be checked to ensure the outputs of hybrid ventilation control is performed as expected.